 - 1. Prior to certification of approval of the conceptual site plan (CSP), the following revisions shall be made, or information shall be provided: - a.
 Correct the acreage of the site to be consistent on all plans. - b.
 Provide the gross floor area in the general notes. - c.
 Provide a floor area ratio table on the CSP. - d.
-Revise the natural resources inventory to correct the Site Static Table and the specimen tree information.

-- e.
-Revise the master plan trail alignment to reflect the applicable 2009 Approved Countywide Master Plan of Transportation recommendation or propose an alternative alignment that does not change the functionality of the master plan facility. - f.
-Revise the Type 1 tree conservation plan (TCP1) as follows: - (1) Show the 25-foot setback line from the 1.5 Safety Factor Line. - (2) The Site Statistic Table information on the TCP1 shall match the revised natural resources inventory plan. - (3) Add the standard Subtitle 25 variance note under the Specimen Tree Table or Woodland Conservation Worksheet, identifying with specificity the variance decision consistent with the decision of the Prince George's County Planning Board:
+Revise the natural resources inventory to correct the Site Statistics Table and the specimen tree information. - e.
+Revise the Type 1 tree conservation plan (TCP1) as follows: - (1) Show the 25-foot setback line from the 1.5 Safety Factor Line. - (2) Revise the information on the TCP1 Site Statistic Table with the data on the revised natural resources inventory plan. - (3) Add the standard Subtitle 25 variance note under the Specimen Tree Table or Woodland Conservation Worksheet, identifying with specificity the variance decision consistent with the decision of the Prince George's County Planning Board: